civicsource/data/README.md

 db.Clear(myConn); //you can also not pass a connection object to run against the original connection string
 ```

 This will open the connection if it is not already open (or create a connection from the connection string) and then run the `clear.sql` script.
 This will fail if the database does not exist.
+This method also has an overload which accepts a a `modifyScript` delegate.

 ### `DataContext`